f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

-For this configuration, we will remove slots 1, 2, and 3 from the **default** chassis partition first.
+For this configuration, you will remove slots 1, 2, and 3 from the **default** chassis partition first.
 Once they are removed from the default partition, they can be assigned to a new partition.
 Select the checkbox next to the default partition and then click **Edit**.

 .. image:: images/initial_setup_of_velos_system_controllers/image13.png
   :align: center